-We envision a world where this community no longer experience discrimination and stigma within health, education, employment, state care, housing, communities and in households in our country.
-We would hope to see, in the short to medium term, evidence of increased understanding and acceptance of young people in their homes, schools, workplaces and in the community.
-We are looking for applications from organisations and groups that are led by, and work with trans, takatāpui and intersex young people to improve their wellbeing, safety and to better meet their evolving needs.
+We envision a world where this community no longer experiences discrimination and stigma within health, education, employment, state care, housing, communities and households in our country.
+We would hope to see, in the short to medium term, evidence of increased understanding and acceptance of young people in their homes, schools, workplaces and the community.
+We are looking for applications from organisations and groups that are led by, and work with trans, takatāpui and intersex young people to improve their wellbeing and safety, and to meet their evolving needs.

 Our Guiding Principles: